fhubin/solidity-trustee/README.md

 # solidity-trustee
-Solidity implementation of a Trustee contract
+Solidity implementation of a Trustee contract.